andrewmunro/website/src/content/pages/cv.md

 **Milkshake Games LTD** | Leeds, UK | 2022–Present

-- Co-founder and director of a small studio that specialises in building 3d multiplayer web games and experiences.
+- Co-founded and lead a studio specialising in 3D multiplayer web games and immersive experiences.
-- Released golfparty.io, a multiplayer mini-golf game that reached **17+ million gameplays** post-2023 launch.
+- Launched golfparty.io, a multiplayer mini-golf game achieving 17+ million gameplays since its 2023 release.
-- Built a bespoke game engine from scratch in **TypeScript**, including backend matchmaking and session management.
+- Architected and built a bespoke game engine from scratch in TypeScript, including backend matchmaking and session management systems.
-- Designed and deployed infrastructure using **Terraform**, containers, and **Cloudflare** for global scale.
+- Designed and deployed scalable infrastructure leveraging Terraform, container orchestration, and Cloudflare for global reach and performance.
-- Own all aspects of technical design, development, deployment, monitoring and scaling.
+- Lead all technical design, development, deployment, monitoring, and scaling efforts to ensure platform reliability and growth.
-- Responsible for day to day business operations - accounting, compliance, marketing and partnerships.
+- Manage day-to-day business operations including accounting, compliance, marketing, and strategic partnerships.

 ---